-Hiring a hooker on Christmas Eve was probably the last thing that Nick Frost ever envisioned himself doing with his life.
-Yet, here he was, driving along Michigan Avenue in southwest Detroit on Christmas Eve, ready to blow the money his grandmother had sent him on a goddam prostitute.
+Hiring a hooker on Christmas Eve was probably the last thing that Jack Foster ever envisioned himself doing with his life.
+Yet, here he was, driving along Michigan Avenue in southwest Detroit on Christmas Eve, ready to blow the money his grandmother had sent him on a fucking prostitute.

-It was the fulfillment of a vow that Nick had made a year ago to never wake up alone on Christmas morning again.
-In 32 years of life, Nick never spent Christmas with a woman who wasn’t named Mom or Grandma.
+It was the fulfillment of a vow that Jack had made a year ago to never wake up alone on Christmas morning again.
+In 32 years of life, Jack never spent Christmas with a woman who wasn’t named Mom or Grandma.
 It wasn’t that he never dated.
 He dated plenty.
 Women found his geeky-golly-gee-innocence equally non-threatening and charming.
-However, circumstances – or perhaps fate? – always played out so that Nick would be alone on Christmas.
+However, circumstances – or perhaps fate? – always played out so that Jack would be alone on Christmas.
 This was a curse he dealt with going all the way back to high school.
-It would be one thing if he were simply always single going into the season.
-But there were far too many years when hours of Christmas shopping were already clocked, only to find out that the intended recipient of his gifts had other plans that no longer involved him.
+It would be one thing if he were simply always single going into the season, but there were far too many years when hours of Christmas shopping were already clocked, only to find out that the intended recipient of his gifts had other plans that no longer involved him (including an engagement ring a couple years back).
 This year, however, things were going to be different.
 He was not going to be lonely.

-Following the afternoon Christmas Eve mass, Nick drifted out into the snowy night, as Christmas jazz in flowed from Detroit Public Radio.
+Following the afternoon Christmas Eve mass, Jack drifted out into the snowy night, as Christmas jazz in flowed from Detroit Public Radio.
 His lonely self was headed toward an even lonelier downtown.